gdubrg/Home-Station-with-raspberry/README.md

 As shown, the GUI is divided into 3 different columns:
 1. **Environment Data**: in the first column on the left, the current temperature, humidity and pressure are reported.
-These data are collected by a real sensor (the *BME280* or equivalent) directly connected to the board.
+These data are collected by a real sensor (the [*BME280*](https://www.bosch-sensortec.com/products/environmental-sensors/humidity-sensors-bme280/) produced by the *Bosch* company or equivalent) directly connected to the board.
-Min and max values are also reported, a button 'graphs' allows to check the temporal summary of collected data:
+Min and max values are also reported and buttons called 'graphs' allow to check the temporal summary of collected data:

 <p align="center">
   <img src="/images/temp.PNG" width="32%" />